nikoloza/articles/devtools/sublime-goodies.md

 ===

 #### Use Sublime Plugins
-I've made some list of plugins, I use frequently.
-I made the repository [Custom-Sublime-Look](https://github.com/nikoloza/Custom-Sublime-Look) earlier, but now I'm gonna put it updated right here:
+I've created a list of plugins, which I use frequently.
+I had created the repository [Custom-Sublime-Look](https://github.com/nikoloza/Custom-Sublime-Look) earlier, but now I'm gonna put it updated right here: